SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/westgrid.rst

 Compile NEMO-3.6
 ================

-Compile the :kbd:`SalishSea` NEMO configuration and the :program:`rebuild_nemo` tool:
+Compile the :kbd:`SalishSea` NEMO configuration and link it to XIOS-2, and compile the :program:`rebuild_nemo` tool.
+The NEMO ARCH files use the :envvar:`XIOS_HOME` environment variable to find the XIOS-2 library you built above.
+:envvar:`XIOS_HOME` *must* be an absolute path to your XIOS-2 clone directory.
+You can set :envvar:`XIOS_HOME` on the command-line before the :command:`makenemo` and :command:`maketools` commands as shown below, or you can set and export the value of :envvar:`XIOS_HOME` in your :file:`$HOME/.bashrc` file.

 :kbd:`bugaboo`: